-Paint stains can be water-based paint (latex, acrylic craft paint, finger paints) or oil-based paint (enamels, art oils or model craft paint).
+Paint stains can involve water-based paint (latex, acrylic craft paint, and finger paints) or oil-based paint (enamels, art oils, or model craft paint).
 Unfortunately, the stains are usually harder to remove than paint fumes in a room.
 With either type of paint, follow these steps to remove the paint from clothes before it dries.
 If you can't treat it right away, keep the area wet until you can.
 These techniques are for washable fabrics.
-For dry-clean-only garments or home accessories, take them to a reputable cleaner immediately.
+For dry-clean-only garments or home accessories, take them to a reputable dry cleaner immediately.

 If there is a big blob of paint, use a dull knife or spoon to remove as much of the excess paint as possible.
 Do not use a rag or paper towel because you will push the paint deeper into the fabric fibers.

 As quickly as possible, flush the paint from the fibers from the wrong side of the fabric with a forceful stream of warm water.
 Next, work a solution of liquid laundry detergent and water into the stain, soaping and rinsing until the stain is removed.
-You may need to repeat several times.
+You may need to repeat this several times.
 Then wash the garment as usual.

 Oil-based paint must be removed from clothes while it is wet.
 If it dries, it is nearly impossible to remove.
 So, keep it wet until you can start cleaning.

 Once the paint is removed, saturate the area with liquid detergent and work it in well.
 Submerge the stain into the hottest water temperature recommended for the fabric and let it soak overnight.
 Scrub again with some detergent and launder as usual.